elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 >
 > Edge routers (such as firewalls) can receive incoming transmissions from the Internet and route the packets to the intended LAN node.
 At the same time, firewalls/gateways can also route outgoing requests from a LAN node to the remote Internet service.
 >
-> This forwarding of network traffic can become dangerous at times, especially with the availability of modern cracking tools that can spoof internal IP addresses and make the remote attacker&#8217;s machine act as a node on your LAN.
+> This forwarding of network traffic can become dangerous at times, especially with the availability of modern cracking tools that can spoof internal IP addresses and make the remote attacker's machine act as a node on your LAN.
 >
 > To prevent this, **iptables** provides routing and forwarding policies that can be implemented to prevent abnormal usage of network resources.
 >